Specialist Diets for MCAS

 Summary

 Specialist diets can be helpful tools for some people living with MCAS, especially when used thoughtfully and supported by symptom tracking and professional guidance.
-There’s no one “right” diet for everyone with MCAS, but understanding your own responses and working with trusted advice can make eating a source of nourishment and comfort rather than stress.
+There’s no one “right” diet for everyone with MCAS, but understanding your own responses and working with trusted advice can make eating more of a source of nourishment and comfort rather than stress.

 Sign up to become a Friend of Mast Cell Action so we can keep you up to date on our progress and on how to get involved in our latest campaigns and initiatives.